-Saltwater Creek to Hegartys Bay is a 9.8km, grade 4 hike located in the Ben Boyd National Park, New South Wales.
-The hike should take around 4 hrs to complete.
+Saltwater Creek to Hegartys Bay is a 9.8km, grade 4 hike in Beowa National Park, New South Wales.
+This hike typically takes 4 hours to complete.

 This return walk from Saltwater Creek camping area heads south along the coast and around the headlands to Hegartys Bay.
 The walk passes over a large expanse of low heath along the headland between the bays providing great panoramic views of the coast.
 There is a small campsite at Hegartys Bay with some shade and a fascinating red rock platform on the waters edge.